Pittsburgh Criminal Attorney

 Right to Due Process

 Many of his clients have legitimate questions concerning whether their constitutionally-guaranteed right to “due process” has been violated as a result of illegal police conduct.
 The following information should be read by those individuals who have no prior experience with the criminal justice system in Pennsylvania as a “flow chart”.
-If you have questions about any aspect of this article or, alternatively, would prefer to speak directly to an experienced, competent and effective criminal defense attorney, we invite you to immediately contact Attorney Gary E. Gerson today at 412-219-6875.
+If you have questions about any aspect of this article or, alternatively, would prefer to speak directly to an experienced, competent and effective criminal defense attorney in Pittsburgh, we invite you to immediately contact Attorney Gary E. Gerson today at 412-219-6875.

 Although the local rules of criminal procedure in Pennsylvania may vary slightly from county to county, the basic criminal justice system in Pennsylvania is very “linear”.
 In other words, after a Criminal Complaint is filed, the various proceedings: Preliminary Arraignment, Preliminary Hearing, Formal Arraignment, Pre-trial Conference, Hearing on Pre-Trial Motions, Trial or Plea Hearing, Sentencing, Post-Sentence Motion and Appeal, follow each other in a relatively “straight line” approach.